curai/curai-research/PEGASUS-medical-conversations-ML4H-2021/README.md

 The experiments in our ML4H submission were generated using the script ```$ bash run.sh``` (*warning data not included*).

 This script contains the necessary code to run all experiments shown in Figure 1 and will log all metrics appropriately to Weights and Biases.
 To dive into the specific file containing the code for PEGASUS, see ```train_pegasus.py``` and ```summary/pegasus/trainer.py```.

-### TODO

-These scripts still contain several dependencies to Curai Health specific libraries, which will be removed and refactored in the future.
-Note we also do not release the dataset used for training as part of patient privacy protections.